yard

 Frost dates matter more than the calendar on the fridge.
 Your last spring frost and first fall frost tell you when to plant each crop so it matures before cold returns.

-Gardeners in zone 5 have a much shorter warm season than those in zone 9, just like zone 5 yards differ wildly from zone 9 gardens.
-Anchor all your timing decisions to your own frost window, not what a friend three states away does.
+Gardeners in zone 5 have a much shorter warm season than those in zone 9.
+Start with zone 5 yards.
+Then compare that timing with zone 9 gardens and anchor all your decisions to your own frost window, not what a friend three states away does.

 Cool season crops laugh at chilly soil.
 Peas, lettuce, spinach, kale, broccoli, and cabbage go in 2 to 4 weeks before your last expected frost, especially in raised beds that warm faster than native ground.